willowpsychology/rogue_matterport_archiver/README.md

 ## Convert matterport .dam files to plaintext .obj

 DAM files are just protobuf files.
-The file "damfile.proto" is a incomplete schema but is valid for all DAM files I have seen.
+The file "damfile.proto" is an incomplete schema but is valid for all DAM files I have seen.

 Setup: